 Solution of a mother's optimization problem requires calculating value functions at each point in the state space.
-Define $\Omega_t$ as the state at time t arising from decisions made up to t.
-Our model has five state variables that evolve endogenously: quarters of work experience since childbirth $(E_t)$ , work and childcare decisions during the immediately preceding period $(h{t-1}, I{t-1}^c)$ , cumulative quarters of childcare use $(\hat{C}t)$ , and cumulative quarters of welfare participation $(D_t)$ .
-Thus, $\Omega_t = \{E_t, h{t-1}, \hat{C}t, D_t, I{t-1}^c\}$ .
+Define Ω_t as the state at time t arising from decisions made up to t.
+Our model has five state variables that evolve endogenously: quarters of work experience since childbirth (E_t), work and childcare decisions during the immediately preceding period (h{t-1}, I{t-1}^c), cumulative quarters of childcare use (\hat{C}t), and cumulative quarters of welfare participation (D_t).
+Thus, $\Omega_t = \{E_t, h{t-1}, \hat{C}t, D_t, I{t-1}^c\}$.

 Each woman also has a set of individual specific state variables that stay fixed over time, or that evolve exogenously.
-These are: (i) her child's cognitive ability endowment, gender, and birthweight, and (ii) her skill endowment, age, education, race, AFQT score, whether and how much she worked prior to childbirth, and number of children, and (iii) her State specific welfare policy rules, child care subsidy parameters and local labor demand conditions.
-[Crucially, in Section 4.2, when we set up the quasi-structural approximation to the model, we must be careful to include all the state variables - both those in $\Omega_t$ and those that are individual specific].
+These are: (i) her child's cognitive ability endowment, gender, and birthweight, and (ii) her skill endowment, age, education, race, AFQT score, whether and how much she worked prior to childbirth, and number of children, and (iii) her State-specific welfare policy rules, childcare subsidy parameters and local labor demand conditions.
+(Crucially, in Section 4.2, when we set up the quasi-structural approximation to the model, we must be careful to include all the state variables-both those in Ω_t and those that are individual specific.)

 A final issue is that the choice problem changes fundamentally when a child reaches roughly age 5, and he/she begins kindergarten.
-Then daycare is no longer relevant (although after school care is still an issue).
-One strategy is to avoid modeling decisions beyond the time horizon of interest by specifying a terminal value function.
-Then, FIML estimation of the structural model requires that, at any trial parameter vector, we solve an agent's dynamic programming (DP) problem numerically by "backsolving" from the terminal period T to t=1.
+Then, childcare is no longer relevant (although after school care is still an issue).
+One strategy is to avoid modeling decisions beyond the time horizon of interest by specifying a terminal value function.37 Then, FIML estimation of the structural model requires that, at any trial parameter vector, we solve an agent's dynamic programming (DP) problem numerically by "backsolving" from the terminal period T to t = 1.
 Then, we can form the joint probabilities of observed choices, wages and test scores conditional on observed states, and form the likelihood function.
 Both the DP solution and the likelihood evaluation would be extremely computationally burdensome in this case.

 4.2.
-A Quasi-Structural Approach: Approximate Solution of the Structural Model
+A quasi-structural approach: Approximate solution of the structural model

-An alternative way to estimate the effect of mothers' employment and childcare decisions on child cognitive ability is to form approximations to the decision rules for work and day care
+An alternative way to estimate the effect of mothers' employment and childcare decisions on child cognitive ability is to form approximations to the decision rules for work and childcare implied by the structural model, and to estimate these jointly with a cognitive ability production function and a wage equation.
+We now describe this "quasi-structural" approach.